dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

 It’s amazing how practicing accents with focus on authentic dialect *forces* your subconscious mind to reexamine how it coordinates modules for expression of language.
 It is a #CognitiveBehavioralTherapy approach to stimulating neuroplasticity via insights from #AnayticNeurology @ Roanoke College

+==== (

+- TODO: decide which components of this text are useful
+  - most of this needs to be cut out and/or reworded
+- particularly for connecting Jungian ontological perspectives on:
+  - developmental dynamics (generally composed of archetypical symbols and higher-order outlines of the same rehashed myth/stories)
+  - connect the notions of dev. dynamics to the more well-known patterns that Jung focused on (e.g. Hero's Journey))
+- filtering specific dependencies/components of the
+  typological/ontological space (e.g. of life experience as it relates to one "turning" of the Hero's Journey)
+  - similar to the idea of filtering specific ontological varieties of type & metatypes that i used in the "Memory Hole" and "To Catch a Butterfly" articles, but oriented towards Jungian developmental dynamics
+    - (e.g. how to stall someone out at a point in their "Hero's Journey" and to do so indirectly without appearing to have causally interfered with their life)
+  - focus on drawing the connection between these archetypical developmental progressions and "analytical neurology"
+    - then develop ideas that connect the manifestation of jungian ideals/developmental progressions to metaphysics of:
+      - Life/Awareness/Chaos, regardless of whether it is self-aware, "intelligent" or artificial
+      - one important implication that extends from these conclusions/results: there are ideas from network theory that establish a "heartbeat" and other "organic" attributes for animals of various sizes, but also for large cities.
+        - this arise from network theoretical ideas (well-connectedness, and needing to *cover* a space with regularity, etc), but yield interesting dynamcs at a higher, macroscopic level
+        - so, what are the phenomenological components of input/output & structure in Neurology and Artificial Intelligence (as they connect to Jungian ideas) that yield these architypical developmental progressions. and specificially, how does the quality/nature of a non/sentient entity impact both the rates of developmental progressions and the depending requisites thereof
+          - e.g. are there specific bottlenecks for developmental progressions (specific progressions or progressions generally)
+        - and how does network theory establish the rate of development/progress in specific progressions
+          - this is the element that mimics the "HEARTBEAT"
+      - when someone completes specific progressions that "OPEN UP" a new world, anaytically (see the section of Love), they may be unlikely to revisit those same progressions and their mind rendered less flexible and capable of embarking on or completing new progressions.
+        - how does that "finiteness" affect the dynamics of developmental progressions

 Please note: i'm not referring to anything that's happened recently or to anyone in particular.
 I have enough of my own problems -- i wish i could go back to when people had no limiting beliefs about